“I write with experiences in mind, but I don't write about them, I write out of them.” – John Ashbery

 In 2008 Langdon Hammer, chair of the English Department at Yale, said "No figure looms so large in American poetry over the past 50 years as John Ashbery" and "No American poet has had a larger, more diverse vocabulary, not Whitman, not Pound.”

-Ashbery has now published 29 volumes of poetry, earning every major award for the genre’, including a Pulitzer Prize for Self-Portrait in a Convex Mirror.
-In 2012 he was inducted into the New York Writers Hall of Fame.
+Born in 1928 Ashbery published 29 volumes of poetry over 6 decades, earning every major award for the genre’, including a Pulitzer Prize for Self-Portrait in a Convex Mirror.

 As poet and critic Melanie Rehak wrote in reviewing one of his books, “…reading an Ashbery poem is also a little bit like being let loose inside a house of mirrors —things don’t always make sense on the surface, but on some gut level, you know you’re still looking at yourself, which is about as much as you can hope for.”

 Share A Writer’s Moment with a friend at http://writersmoment.blogspot.com